 Take the ferry across Francois Lake and explore the wilderness on this 97km drive, winding through small communities of the Burns Lake area.
 Be prepared for some dirt roads.

 This farmland brewery is based on Little Bear Ranch, a 540-acre cattle farm in the Lakes District of Northern BC.
+Note: the brewery is closed for the Winter from November 1 until they decide to reopen.
+Check their social media for updates.

 Burns Lake offers ample opportunities for fishing, hiking, and mountain biking.
 Learn about the rich history of the area at the Lakes District Museum.